 - 5 ounces blue cheese, crumbled

-- Hot sauce (we used 2 tablespoons of Frank's Red Hot)
+- Hot sauce to taste (we recommend Frank's Red Hot)

 - 1 tablespoon butter